quizbowl/collegecalendar/difficulty-scale.md

 Any correspondence of high school difficulties to this scale is unreliable in part because the HS canon (total knowledge tested) is too different.
 But HS nationals is near Medium difficulty.

+This scale is undefined for other difficulties extrapolated beyond its extremes.

 [^1]: This scale is preferably called “the college quizbowl calendar difficulty scale”
       (or “the collegequizbowlcalendar.com difficulty scale,”